codeslayer254/cprogramArithmetic/README.md

 # Simple C Program Arithmetic Calculator

-The Application provides efficient algorithms for a C application using a structured approach to programming in the folloing scenarios:
+This Application provides efficient algorithms for a C application using a structured approach to programming in these scenarios:

-Simple Arithmetic Calculator
-Provides the follwoing options in the main Menu:
+Program provides the follwoing options in the main Menu:
 1. Fibonacci
 2. Arithmetic
 3. Exit